-- 1) The final exam is worth 50% of the final mark and recoverable if the student fails the course. - 2) The take-home exam is worth 15% and is not recoverable if the student fails the course.

-3) The oral presentation of the first draft of the course project worth 10% of the final mark, which is not recoverable if the student fails the course.
+- 1) The final exam is worth 50% of the final mark and is retrievable if the student fails the course. - 2) The take-home exam is worth 20% and is non-retrievableif the student fails the course. - 3) The written final course project worth 30% of the final mark and is non-retrievable if the student fails the course.